hharte/mm_manager/README.md

-The `mm_manager` has been tested with a Nortel Multi-Pay (coin, credit card) Terminal with both V1.0 Control PCP (1.20 firmware) and V1.3 Control PCP (2.20 firmware.)
+The `mm_manager` has been tested with a Nortel Multi-Pay (coin, credit card) Terminal with both V1.0 Control PCP (Through-hole, 1.20 firmware) and V1.3 Control PCP (Surface-mount, 2.20 firmware.)
 It may work with other versions, please let me know.

 # Items Needed